Tonye Cole: Biography

 Tonye Cole was born in Port Harcourt, Rivers state on the 11 January 1967.
-He attended Corona School, Victoria Island and later King's college, Lagos before proceeding to King's School, Ely, Cambridgeshire, United Kingdom.
+He attended Corona School, Victoria Island and later King's college, Lagos before proceeding to King's Ely, Cambridgeshire, United Kingdom.
 He is also an alumnus of University of Lagos where he bagged a bachelor's degree in Architecture and Engineering, then a Portuguese Certificate from Universidade de Brasilia, Brazil.
 He is also a graduate of Harvard Business School's Advanced Management Program in 2014.
 The Brazilian architectural firm Grupo Quartro SA in Goiania Brazil was where he started his career as an Architect from 1990 to 1992.
 He was also involved in the design and implementation of the urban planning and city development of Palmas, the capital city to the state of Tocantins in miles away South America.
 He was also the architect responsible for the design of The Ministry of Justice Building, Palmas, Tocantins and the various residential houses in Goiania, Palmas and Brasilia among others.

 Tonye returned to Nigeria in 1993 and was quickly employed as the Director of Operations with the Nigerian office of Empressa Sul Americana de Montagens S.A.(EMSA) a Brazilian Civil Engineering Company from 1993 – 1996, which is allegedly the 7th largest engineering firm in Brazil that was awarded a World Bank – financed water project valued at about S5.8m for the Lagos Water Corporation.
 Mr. Cole is an ordained minister of the Redeemed Christian Church of God and leader of Team Nehemiah.
 A body within the church that is responsible for the delivering the vision of the church in transforming the Redemption Camp in Nigeria to a modern city.
 He is a motivational speaker, writer, teacher and mentor.
-He is the author of “Morning Reflections” a daily devotional published in 2013.
+He is the author of "Morning Reflections" a daily devotional published in 2013.